remla25-team18/operation/PEER.md

 app: https://github.com/remla25-team18/app

-Note: In our organization there are two other repositories, namely app-frontend and app-service, which are only there for activity tracking reasons.
+Note: In our organization there are two other repositories, namely app-frontend and app-service.
+These repositories are no longer maintained, and are only there for activity tracking reasons.
 The current project uses the app repository.

 ## Comments for A2: